exonum/exonum-btc-anchoring/DEPLOY.md

     --public-configs <Path to node1 public config>\
     [<Path to node2 public config> ...]
 ```
+This command generates configuration of node and returns
+txid of generated `funding_tx`:

- - While others, should use this hash.
+ - While others, should use this `funding_tx`.
 ```
 $ anchoring finalize
     <Path to saved private node config> \